 Rooms in your home that are not frequently used—such as a guest room—do not need to be mopped weekly.
 Mopping every other week or monthly should be sufficient.

 Of course, there are exceptions.
 If you have dogs, you may need to mop more often to get rid of muddy paw prints.
 If several children regularly inhabit your eat-in kitchen, the food debris may need to be cleaned up.
-Mop as often as needed in any special circumstances like these.
+Mop as often as needed in any special circumstances such as these.

 Ways to Extend Time Between Mopping